• Skip to main content

 • The water needs to be cold.
 Add ice cubes until you are ready to add the water to the dry ingredients.

 • You can use any kind of blueberry jam, jelly, or preserves that you prefer.
+I use the same blueberry jam in my Peanut Butter and Jelly Macarons.

 See the recipe card below for a full list of ingredients and measurements.